marcintaton/TraversingTheGates/README.md

 ### A Computer Science bachelor's degree project.

-"Traversing The Gates" is a roguelike game with custom engine writen in C++ and OpenGL, using GLFW instead of a custom renderer (for now).
+"Traversing The Gates" is a roguelike game with custom engine writen in C++ and OpenGL.

 Use included CMakeLists to compile.

-Requires:
+Requirements:
-* up-to-date GPU driver supporting OpenGL
+* up-to-date GPU driver supporting OpenGL 3.3 or higher
-* GLFW packages
+* GLFW
+* GLEW
+* GLM
+* SOIL
+* spdlog